Universal trade-off structure between symmetry, irreversibility, and quantum coherence in quantum processes: Results

-\section{Framework}
+\subsection{Framework}

 This paper aims to clarify how the irreversibility of quantum processes is affected by symmetry and coherence.
 To achieve this goal, we first introduce a framework for treating various types of the irreversibility of quantum processes simultaneously.
-As discussed later, our formulation is directly applicable to various topics, including quantum thermodynamics, quantum error correction, and black hole physics.
+As discussed later, our formulation is directly applicable to various settings, including quantum thermodynamics, quantum error correction, quantum measurements and black hole physics.

-We consider two quantum systems, $A$ and $B$, represented in Figure \ref{setup}.
+We consider two quantum systems, $A$ and $B$, as represented in \HT{Fig.} \ref{setup}.
 The system $A$ is the system of interest, and its initial state is not fixed.
 The system $B$ is another quantum system that works as an environment whose initial state is fixed to a quantum state $\rho_B$.
 We perform a unitary operation $U$ on $AB$ and divide $AB$ into two systems, $A'$ and $B'$.
 Then, the quantum process from $A$ to $A'$ is described as a completely positive trace preserving (CPTP) map $\calE(...):=\Tr_{B'}[U...\otimes\rho_BU^\dagger]$.
 When $U$ has a global symmetry described by a Lie group, the symmetry provides conserved quantities via Noether's theorem.
 For simplicity, we focus on a single conserved quantity $X$ under the unitary operation.
 Namely, we assume that